cypayne/swordtail-offspring-size/README.md

 ---

 ### 10. CTmin_Xmal_Xbirch_newborn_trial_data.csv
-Critical thermal minimum (CTmin) tolerance data for newborn X. malinche and X. birchmanni.
+Critical thermal minimum (CTmin) data for newborn X. malinche and X. birchmanni.
 CTmin is the temperature at which fish lose equilibrium and swimming ability when temperature is gradually decreased.

 **Variables:**
 - `newborn_ID` - Unique identifier for each newborn fish